Published online Jan 27, 2023. doi: 10.4240/wjgs.v15.i1.105

 Published online: January 27, 2023

-Primary hepatocellular carcinoma (PHC) is a malignant tumor with a high incidence in the Chinese population.
-Transarterial chemoembolization (TACE) is an effective treatment for PHC.
-Radioactive iodine (125I) therapy has been used in the treatment of advanced PHC, especially in patients with portal vein tumor thrombosis.
+Transarterial chemoembolization (TACE) is an effective treatment for primary hepatocellular carcinoma (PHC).
+Radioactive iodine therapy has been used in the treatment of advanced PHC, especially in patients with portal vein tumor thrombosis.
+However, data on the therapeutic effect of TACE combined with radioactive iodine therapy in PHC are scarce.

-To investigate the short-term efficacy of TACE combined with 125I in patients with PHC.
+To investigate the clinical efficacy of TACE combined with radioactive iodine implantation therapy in advanced PHC via perfusion computed tomography (CT).

-The tumor length and serum AFP level were lower in the study group compared to those in the control group after 1 mo and 3 mo of therapy.
-After 3 mo of treatment, the complete and PR rate in the study group was higher than in the control group (93.88% vs 77.55%, P < 0.05).
-Furthermore, CT perfusion parameters, including blood volume, permeability surface, blood flow, hepatic artery flow, and mean transit time, were all lower in the study group than in the control group (P < 0.05).
-The survival time of patients in the study group was 22 mo, which was significantly longer than 18 mo in the control group [log rank (Mantel-Cox) = 4.318, P = 0.038].
+There was no significant difference in tumor length and serum AFP between the study and control groups (P > 0.05) before treatment.
+However, the tumor length and serum AFP in the study group were lower than those in the control group 1 mo and 3 mo after therapy.
+After 3 mo of treatment, the complete and partial remission rate of the study group was 93.88%, which was significantly higher than the control group (77.55%) (P < 0.05).
+Before treatment, there were no significant differences between the two groups on the perfusion CT variables, including the lesion blood volume, permeability surface, blood flow, hepatic artery flow and mean transit time (P > 0.05).
+After 3 mo of treatment, all perfusion CT variables were lower in the study group compared to the control group (P < 0.05).
+The survival time of patients in the study group was 22 mo compared to 18 mo in the control group, which was significantly different [log rank (Mantel-Cox) = 4.318, P = 0.038].